-Short for ElectroStatic Discharge, ESD is one of the few things an individual can do to damage or destroy his or her computer or hardware components.
+Short for ElectroStatic Discharge, ESD is one of the few things you can do to damage or destroy your computer or parts of your computer.
 Much like the shock you receive when rubbing your feet on the carpet and touching something metal, ESD can occur when working in your computer and can cause components you touch to no longer work properly.
-ESD can occur without the user feeling a shock and only occurs while working on the inside of the computer or handling an expansion card.
+ESD can occur without the user feeling a shock and only occurs while working on the inside of the computer or handling an expansion card or other hardware.

 Preventing ESD and grounding yourself

 The best method of preventing ESD is to use an ESD wrist strap, grounding mat, or grounding workbench.
 However, because most users do not have access to such items, we have included the steps below to help reduce the chances of ESD as much as possible.

 Tip: If you plan on working on the inside of the computer more than once we highly recommend purchasing and using an anti-static wristband.

 Zero Potential - Most importantly, make sure you and the computer are at Zero Potential by continuously touching an un-painted metal surface of the chassis or the computer power supply case.

 Standing - Always be standing when working inside the computer.
 If you are sitting on a chair or the floor, it can generate more electrostatic.

 Cords - Disconnect everything from the back of the computer (e.g. power cord, monitor, and USB cables)

 Clothes - Make sure not to wear any clothing that conduct an electrical charge, such as a wool sweater.

 Weather - Electrical storms can increase the ESD risk; if it can wait, try not to work on a computer during an electrical storm.